Jump to Recipe

 Prepare the Vegetables

-Preheat your air fryer to 390.
-Lay a sheet of parchment paper on the basket of the air fryer.
+- Preheat your air fryer to 375 degrees F. Lay a sheet of parchment paper on the basket of the air fryer and poke a few holes it in with a knife or fork.
 Add the potatoes in an even layer to the basket.
-Spray or drizzle with half the oil, then season lightly with salt and pepper.
+Spray or drizzle with half of the oil, then season lightly with salt and pepper.